Checking In: 4 Questions to Ask Teachers About Professional Learning Goals

 Like any good plan, professional learning needs strong implementation and accountability to truly be successful.
 For school leaders, it’s an opportunity to help teachers refocus on why these particular goals were important to them, how they address student needs, and how they’ve been able to implement what they’ve learned.
 Here are a few other questions to deepen the conversation:

 - How did you come to make this change in your classroom?
 What was the process?

-- In what ways do you see this new strategy or initiative affecting your students and improving student engagement and learning outcomes?
+- In what ways do you see this new strategy or initiative affecting your students and improving student engagement and student learning outcomes?

-With these questions, you—and your teachers—might realize their goals are actually about so much more than what they might have considered at the outset.
+With these questions, you—and your teachers—might realize their professional development goals are actually about so much more than what they might have considered at the outset.
 For example, a teacher’s goal might have been to learn how to use a digital tool with more proficiency, but through the process discovered that it also helped students take more ownership of their own learning.
 Uncovering and elevating these insights can help teachers truly connect their professional learning to the success of their students.